ConceptaNjolima/MyTNTResources/Week 1/Intro to Git.md

    * Create a new file.
 By default the repo is empty.
      * Multiple ways to do this - click new file button in Explorer, `ctrl+n`, `File` -> `New File`.
      * Name file with extension of file type "hello_world.ts".
-     * See "U", untracked, file hasn't yet been committed.
+     * See "U", untracked, means file hasn't yet been committed.
    * `git commit` - command to commit changes
      * Add commit message to describe change
    * Make a code change and save `ctrl+s`
-     * See "M", modified, file has been changed but not committed
+     * See "M", modified,  means file has been changed but not committed
      * See changes in the Source Control tab of the Explorer.
 Click on the change to see a comparison side by side.
    * `git commit` - command commit change